There are hundreds of websites that can help you learn R. Here’s how you can use some of the best to become a productive R programmer.

-Visit DataCamp or Try R to learn how to write basic R code.
-Both sites provide interactive lessons that will get you writing real code in minutes.
-They are a great place to make mistakes and test out new skills.
+Take a free R tutorial by Code School at Try R, who provide interactive lessons that will get you writing real code in minutes.
+It is a great place to make mistakes and test out new skills.
 You are told immediately when you go wrong and given a chance to fix your code.

 Or try Leada.
 Leada gets you programming in your own environment with videos and exercises.
 The first few courses are free and cover how to install R and RStudio.